 One option is paying out of network (OON).
 Many insurance companies will allow a client to see a therapist that is not in network by arranging out of network reimbursement.
 Here’s how it works: contact your insurance company and ask for them to cover your visit to the therapist as an “out of network provider”, then you pay the therapist their full fee when you see them, and if your deductible is met the insurance reimburses you for much of your fee.
 Typically a therapist like me would give you an invoice or “superbill” and you mail it to your insurance for the reimbursement.
-In my experience you will get back about 50-60% of what you would pay.
-If your deductible for the year is not met you don’t get any reimbursement, but your payment would still go toward your deductible.
+In my experience you will get back about 50-70% of what you would pay.
+If your deductible for the year is not met you don’t get any reimbursement until it is, but your payment still goes toward your deductible.

 For example if you have PTSD and want to see a therapist who is certified in EMDR, a specialized therapy for trauma, and there aren’t other local in-network providers who do this, you can ask your insurance company to make an SCA in order to see him.
 You can also request an SCA if you have been seeing a therapist for a while but your insurance has changed, and he is not in network for your new insurance.
 In that case it’s important to continue with your therapist to preserve the “continuity of care.”
 Again, the great benefit with SCA’s is that you are only paying your normal copay.

 A third option could occur in cases where a therapist is in network for some plans but out of network for others.
-For example I am in network for Kaiser Permanente PPO plans, but not the HMO plans.
+For example some therapists are in network for Kaiser Permanente’s PPO plans, but not their HMO plans.
 In this case if you had the HMO plan you could call your insurance and ask them for authorization to see the therapist.
 Insurance companies are typically very willing to do something like this, I haven’t seen a client turned down yet.